Guns are a pure expression of physics.

 Myth: Revolvers are typically depicted as more accurate or powerful than automatics

 In reality, automatics are just as powerful and accurate, but quality plays a significant factor in any gun.
 Most cheap guns, whether revolver or automatic, are inaccurate.
+Likewise, poor quality ammunition can affect the reliability of automatics and revolvers alike.

 Meanwhile, there are some powerful cartridges that can be used in either a revolver or an automatic.
 Also, there are “high-power” cartridges designed for automatics, and others designed for revolvers.